Skorpinakos/iot/README.md

 # Required packages:

-## Git files
+## Repository files
-+ Install all Git files and place them in a main folder
++ Install all files and place them in a main folder

 ## Python packages:
 + For python packages needed, in your main folder, run: